KonH/UDBase/README.md

 ### Schemes
-Using schemes you can easily switch components or disable it.
+Using schemes you can easily switch controllers or disable it.
 It based on scripting define symbols and doesn't cause runtime overhead.

 **How to use:**